-It’s indeed striking what you mention, and I hadn’t noticed it at all.
-An interesting question indeed, why would you continue to send those images of stone.
-Is it maybe to open my eye to something you’ve seen, the uncontrollable urge mankind has to eternalise himself, to build things that confirm his actions, make him feel validated?
-I’ve been reading about our deeply engrained inner urge to conform to the people around us, and by doing so, keeping our position in the group so as not to be outcast and die.
-Something that in the Stone Age was crucial for survival, is now not anymore.
-But that basic urge – which has not evolved since – still governs part of us now.
+It’s indeed striking; I hadn’t noticed it at all.
+Why would you continue to send those images of stone.
+Is it to open my eyes to something you’ve seen, the uncontrollable urge we have to eternalise ourselves, to build things that confirm our actions, to validate us?
+I’ve been reading about our deeply ingrained inner urge to conform to the people around us, and by doing so, maintaining our status within the groups so as not to be cast out.
+Something that in the Stone Age was crucial for survival, is no longer.
+But that basic urge still governs part of us.

-Look at any two class images of any two years and you’ll see: most people will have the same style.
-The chance of people having done that individually without any outside social influence is infinitesimally small.
-Even though we all pride ourselves on our own individuality, maybe it would better to accept and try to understand this urge and its influence.
+Look at any school class picture and you’ll see: most students will have the same hairstyle and clothes.
+The chance of people having done that without outside influence is infinitesimal.
+Though we pride ourselves on our individuality, maybe it would be better to accept the influence of peers.
 We want to be eternal.
 We want our empire.
 We want our approval.
 It just takes a different shape for each of us.

-We know it’s not healthy to be governed by this urge.
-Yet at the same time it is impossible to simply completely discard it; it unequivocally is part of us.
-Maybe the key lies in Plato’s dialogues with his master Socrates: know thyself.
+We know it’s not healthy to be governed by this influence.
+Yet at the same time it is impossible to completely discard it; it unequivocally is part of us.
+Maybe the key lies in Plato’s dialogues with Socrates: learn to know thyself.

-Sometimes I catch glimpses of my Me.
-Maybe those are the moments that I’m up in my tree looking out, having pushed aside the final fig leaf.
+Sometimes I catch glimpses of myself.
+Those moments that I’m up in a tree, looking out.

-Down below are the stone busts and statues of the ancient greek philosophers in dialogue, thinking, parting with their wisdom.
+Down below are the stone busts and statues of the ancient Greek philosophers in dialogue, thinking, disputing.
 Again stone.
-Again our attempt for eternity.
-My covered car awaits.
+Again our attempt at eternity.